OSGeo/gdal/gdal/doc/source/drivers/raster/ogcapi.rst

 The following open options are available:

-- **API=AUTO/MAPS/TILES**: Which API to use for pixel acquisition.
-Default is AUTO, which uses tiles if available, and fallbacks to maps otherwise.
+- **API=AUTO/MAPS/TILES/COVERAGE**: Which API to use for pixel acquisition.
+Default is AUTO, which uses coverage if available, and fallback first to tiles and finally maps otherwise.

 - **IMAGE_FORMAT=AUTO/PNG/PNG_PREFERRED/JPEG/JPEG_PREFERRED**:
-  Which format to use for pixel acquisition.
-Defaults to AUTO, which means that PNG will be used if available, and fallback to JPEG otherwise.
+  Which format to use for pixel acquisition, for tiles or map API.
+  Defaults to AUTO, which means
+  that PNG will be used if available, and fallback to JPEG otherwise.
   If specifying PNG or JPEG, they must be available, otherwise the driver will return an error.
 If specifying the one of the PNG_PREFERRED or JPEG_PREFERRED